-For custodial parents that feel that they’re not receiving the proper support for their children, or noncustodial parents who feel their obligations are unreasonably high, a Draper child support attorney may assist to help raise, or lower, child support obligations as seen fit.
-Emy A. Cordano is well-versed in child support law, helping parents amend or file paperwork so their children are financially care for.
+For custodial parents that feel that they’re not receiving the proper support for their children or noncustodial parents who feel their obligations are unreasonably high, a Draper child support attorney may assist to help raise, or lower, child support obligations as seen fit.
+Emy A. Cordano is well-versed in child support law, helping parents amend or file paperwork so their children are financially cared for.

 To begin filing child support paperwork, you should hire competent counsel to help you with issues that may arise, including establishing paternity through genetic testing and tips on locating income the noncustodial parent may be hiding.
 I’ve been a Draper child support attorney for a great number of years, and find that many custodial parents get confused with so many different offices involved with children.

 Some parents who are going through divorce may reach an agreement in terms of how much support each parent should pay.
 I can help enter agreements into the court record, and clear ambiguity in language written in the contract so all agencies understand amounts to be paid, including medical.